rininobaron/AI_ThermoBreastCancer_Herokuapp.com/README.md

 I will share more images in npy format and documentation about prototype and IBM Watson ML Deploy models ASAP but, meanwhile you can try with your own Thermal Images and Machine Learning models.

-The web app was deployed in Heroku.
-This app has limited resources because is FREE.
+This web app was deployed in Heroku using a free cloud services and has limited resources.
 Hence, I recommend you run it on your local server or any Cloud Computing Service like IBM Cloud, Azure, AWS or GCP if you want a better performance.

 Lastly but not least this Web App only support 6 petitions per month because IBM Watson policies.